 This decision highlights the absence of a regulatory protocol or Irish legislation dealing with the treatment of irrelevant material seized at a dawn raid.
 The Supreme Court, in its judgment, has recommended that this lacuna be filled.

 This is a welcome judgment as it recognises that a regulator’s right of search and seizure is limited by proportionality and an individual’s right to privacy.

 For further information please contact Laura Fannin at Hayes solicitors email@example.com.

 Share this article:

 About the Author

 Laura is a partner in the Commercial & Business team at Hayes solicitors.
-Laura advises clients on a diverse range of commercial matters and regulatory requirements.
+Laura advises clients on a diverse range of corporate and commercial matters and regulatory requirements.
 She is an experienced adviser on terms and conditions of sale and purchase, IT issues, data protection, product liability, advertising and promotions, intellectual property and a wide range of commercial agreements.